ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 3. **Maintain usefulness**

-A fourth principle is simply to focus on **user experience**, but this of course applies across Ubuntu and isn’t SRU-specific.
+A fourth principle is simply to focus on **user experience**, but this of course applies across Ubuntu and isn't SRU-specific.

 Minimise regression
 ~~~~~~~~~~~~~~~~~~~